 Do you think you were failed unfairly?
 Check out this advice on how to appeal a driving test!

-Can my examiner stop the test early?
+If I make a driving test fault, will my examiner stop the test early?

 ① How many minors make a major?